themiszamani/B2SAFE-B2STAGE-Training/0X-Working-with-PIDs_CURL.md

 PID2_SUFFIX=YYYY #the suffix of the second handle
 ```

+ - Get the list of handles in 841 prefix as an example.
 ```py
 curl -u "841:XXX" -H "Accept: application/json" \
 	 -H "Content-Type: application/json" \